teryaew/enb-favicons/README.md

 * *String* **target** — Target for technology.
 Required option.

 ## Example
-You can run it in project with YENV environment variable:
+You can run it in project with YENV environment variable

 ```
 YENV=favicons enb make -n